Computer Science Data Science Facilities

 Python

 Most data science within computer science is done in Python.
-We have Anaconda-based environments available on our Linux systems.
+We have virtual environments available on our Linux systems.
 They have the major packages used for data science already loaded.
 If you need additional packages, please contact help@cs.rutgers.edu.

 Jupyter